 The novelty of the use of ceramic material to (i) perform the co-generation of electricity and electro-dialytic functions and (ii) extract water and (iii) produce alkaline catholyte, is bringing this closer to implementation in real domestic environments as well as wastewater treatment plants.
 It is shown here that water desalination can be accomplished without electrical energy input as a result of electricity generation.
 The fact that the power does not decrease during this operation, whilst the cathode electrode has been flooded, might be attributed to the high salt concentration and increased conductivity.
 Electrical resistance of ion exchange membranes strongly increases with the decrease of solution concentration especially in low strength solutions [32,33].
-Moreover the electrical power produced from mixing saline solutions is rooted in the membrane-based energy conversion mechanisms such as electrodialysis [34,35].
+Moreover the electrical power produced from mixing saline solutions is rooted in the membrane-based energy conversion mechanisms such as reversed electrodialysis [34,35].
 The salinity gradient energy is a very promising avenue for electricity generation and in this design, it might be an additional driving element.

-Ceramic based MFC cylinders were previously shown, however in standard anode-cathode configurations [20] showing the ability to remove ammonium [36] and energise practical applications [37].
+Ceramic based MFC cylinders have been previously shown in standard anode-cathode configurations [20] to remove ammonium [36] and energise practical applications [37].
 The submerged MFC design described in the present study represents a true integration of two BES systems (MFC and MEC) into one simple design that could be used in a real environment.
-S-versions of the MFCs presented here veas (i) a stack of 40 set up to treat and charge a mobile phone in real-time [38] and (ii) a stack of 288 MFC reactors operating directly from urinals to power indoor lighting [39] [39]Open to air cathode coupled with ceramic membranes could be used both for electricity generation and filtration of wastewater to regenerate water.
-Real life implementation of microbial fuel cells presented herein that does not require strictly controlled conditions or high maintenance, has the potential to play a major role in developing sustainable urban wastewater systems.should perhaps b
+Scaled-up versions of the MFCs presented here have already been demonstrated as (i) a stack of 40 MFC reactors set up to treat urine and charge a mobile phone in real-time [38] and (ii) a stack of 288 MFC reactors operating directly from urinals to power indoor lighting [39].
+Open to air cathode coupled with ceramic membranes could be used both for electricity generation and filtration of wastewater to regenerate water.
+Real life implementation of microbial fuel cells presented herein that does not require strictly controlled conditions or high maintenance, has the potential to play a major role in developing sustainable urban wastewater systems.
+Considering the amount of wastewater produced globally and the potential energy stored within it, it is important that MFC technology development should perhaps be pursued with real word applications in mind.
+This work is aiming at efficient industrial-scale development that would recover energy from wastewater using a terracotta tubular design, enhancing functionality of the MFC.

 Conclusions

 This work has shown a novel, ceramic based MFC with an internal cathode that can perform the function of the co-generation of electricity and linked formation of catholyte from wastewater.
 MFC electrical performance is directly related to the amount of accumulated catholyte in the internal cathode chamber.
-The formation of catholyte is solely due to the MFC operation that drives the electro-ytic transport of ions from the anode to the cathode and results in active electroosmotic extraction of water.
+The formation of catholyte is solely due to the MFC operation that drives the electro-dialytic transport of ions from the anode to the cathode and results in active electroosmotic extraction of water.
 The properties of formed catholyte include high pH and high salt concentration, which demonstrates the potential of in situ production of alkaline sorbent from wastewater.
 Pt-free MFC produced caustic sorbents that can fix carbon dioxide into carbonates and bicarbonates through wet scrubbing showing cost effective microbially assisted electrosynthesis.

-This work is reporting simultaneous extraction of clean water from wastewater, elemental recovery and power production from a low maintenance, simple to make Microbial Fuel Cell system.
+This work reports simultaneous extraction of clean water from wastewater, elemental recovery and power production using a low maintenance, simple to make Microbial Fuel Cell system encouraging further scale-up into real world applications.

 Acknowledgement